Markay12/LearnPython/README.md

 * The Box class can now be constructed
 	* Does nothing at the moment

+### Basic Anatomy
+* Class Attributes
+	* Essentially the same as static properties
+	* Shared at the class level
+	* Shared by all objects of the class

+* Instance Attributes
+	* What we usually class Properties of a class
+	* These are defined during the __init__ method call

+_What do you do with methods?_
+* Each object is unique
+* Each object has its own properties and each call to a method from a unique object is different
+* methods are compiled separately in the same way that a function would be

+How do we keep each call unique?
+* `this` informs what properties are available and other methods
+* `this` is usually hidden
+	* often it is considered a readability or clarity feature more than anything else
+* In python this is **NOT** automatic
+* the keyoword for `this` in python is actually `self`

+* it is the first parameter in EVERY method
+	* including the constructor

+## Self
+Meaningful tab structure AND required use of self
+* Since var creation occurs via the assignment statement, we need to use self to specify and bind the variable to an object
+* Implication
+	* Don't build properties like we do in Java
+	* All instance properties like we do in Java

+---
 ## _Credit & License_
 Notes taken from Justin Selgrad Arizona State University Repository written by Mark Ashinhust